A family history of true passion.

 We start with a secret mix of corn (at least 51%), rye and barley malt—our “Mash Bill”.
 It feeds into a 10,000-gallon cooker.
 Here we add limestone filtered Kentucky water, along with some “set back”—up to 40% of the old mash from the last distillation.See more See less

 Just add the unique Kentucky water.

-This is the “sour mash” part of our bourbon making process – ensuring the same Jim Beam® Bourbon from batch to batch.
-Of course it gets its own special taste from our pure Kentucky water, famous for making a particularly good bourbon.
+This is the “sour mash” part of our bourbon-making process, ensuring the same Jim Beam® Bourbon from batch to batch.
+It gets its own special taste from our pure Kentucky water, famous for making a particularly good bourbon.
 Because we’re sitting on top of a limestone shelf, our water has a natural filter.
 This creates an iron-free, calcium-rich water that’s perfect for making bourbon.
-Perhaps that’s why more than 90% of all bourbon volume comes out of Kentucky.
+Perhaps that’s why more than 95% of all bourbon comes from Kentucky.

 The secret is yeast.

 Our jug yeast is a closely guarded family secret.
-It’s the same strain of yeast we’ve used in our bourbon making process since prohibition ended.
-So it’s more than 75 years old – and it ensures the same Jim Beam® bourbon is consistent from bottle to bottle.See more See less
+It’s the same strain of yeast we’ve used in our bourbon-making process since Prohibition ended, so it’s more than 75 years old.
+And it ensures our Jim Beam® bourbon is consistent from bottle to bottle.See more See less